QubesOS/qubes-doc/installing/live-usb.md

    stored on the r/w partition (or on another stick).

-   A nice variant of this persistence option, especially for frequent travellers, would be to augment our backup tools so that it was possible to create a LiveUSB-hosted backups of select VMs.
+   A nice variant of this persistence option, especially for frequent travelers, would be to augment our backup tools so that it was possible to create a LiveUSB-hosted backups of select VMs.
 One could then pick a few of their VMs, necessary for a specific travel, back them to a LiveUSB stick, and take this stick when traveling to a hostile country (not